 Moderate to high quality evidence suggests small increases in the cerebellum and the right lenticular nucleus.

 Moderate to high quality suggests an increased risk of having a cavum septum pellucidum, and increased volume in the lateral and third ventricles.

 Compared to people with schizophrenia

 Moderate quality evidence suggests fewer grey matter reductions in people with bipolar disorder in the right dorsomedial frontal cortex and the left dorsolateral prefrontal cortex.
 While grey matter reductions were more extensive in male-dominated schizophrenia samples, there was no effect of gender on the findings in bipolar disorder.
-Moderate to high quality evidence shows fewer reductions in people with bipolar disorder in hippocampal regions of the left cornu ammonis (CA)1, left CA2/3, left CA4/dentate gyrus, right presubiculum and right subiculum, with no differences in the left presubiculum or subiculum, or right CA1, CA2/3, or CA4/dentate gyrus.
+Moderate to high quality evidence shows fewer reductions in people with bipolar disorder in the amygdala and in hippocampal regions of the left cornu ammonis (CA)1, left CA2/3, left CA4/dentate gyrus, right presubiculum and right subiculum, with no differences in the left presubiculum or subiculum, or right CA1, CA2/3, or CA4/dentate gyrus.

 Compared to people with major depression